 The Board members hold management positions in the financial sector.
-During the financial year, the Board convened fifteen (15) times.
-Managing Director of the Savings Banks' Union Coop Tomi Närhinen chaired the Board of Directors.
+During the financial year, the Board convened sixteen (16) times.
+Managing Director of the Savings Banks' Union Coop Tomi Närhinen chaired the Board of Directors as to 10 March 2022.
+As from 10 March 2022 Närpiö Savings Banks CEO Monika Mangs chaired the Board of Directors.
 SB Central Bank's CEO during the financial year has been Kai Brander and Mervi Luurila has been the Debuty of CEO.
-The Annual General Meeting elected KPMG Oy, Authorised Public Accountants, as the auditor of SB Central Bank, with Authorised Public Accountant Mikko Kylliäinen as principal auditor.
+The Annual General Meeting elected an audit firm KPMG Oy Ab as the auditor of SB Central Bank, with Authorised Public Accountant Mikko Kylliäinen as principal auditor.

-The number of personnel at SB Central Bank increased in accordance with the establishment of the new services and development projects.
-Converted into total resources, the number of personnel at the end of the review period on 31 December 2021 was 48.
+The number of personnel at SB Central Bank decreased in accordance with the services and development projects.
+Converted into total resources, the number of personnel at the end of the review period on 31 December 2022 was 39.